 To ensure that gains in income and food security translate into improved health and child development outcomes, BRAC is leveraging support from King Philanthropies to deliver nutrition programs in target communities.
 These efforts focus in particular on reaching pregnant women and nursing mothers.

-A chicken belonging to a general poultry farmer trained by BRAC with its recently laid eggs.
-Watco Camp Community, Grand Bassa County, Liberia.
+A chicken belonging to a general poultry farmer trained by BRAC tends to its recently laid eggs in Watco Camp Community, Grand Bassa County, Liberia.
 Photo: BRAC

 Day-old chicks flock together at the BRAC Poultry Hatchery and Feed Mill in Buchanan, Liberia.
 Photo: BRAC

 A farmer who takes part in a BRAC project tends his land in Grand Bassa County, Liberia.
 Photo: BRAC